Isaiah Neyor: San Francisco 49ers

-Neyor signed with the San Francisco 49ers as an undrafted free agent on April 27, 2025.
-He was waived on August 4.
+Neyor signed with the San Francisco 49ers as an undrafted free agent on April 27, 2025..

 Green Bay Packers

-On August 6, 2025, Neyor signed with the Green Bay Packers.
+On August 6, 2025, Neyor was signed by the Green Bay Packers.
 He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
+On January 10, 2026, Neyor was elevated to the active roster as a game-day elevation for Green Bay's Wild Card round matchup against the Chicago Bears.
+He signed a reserve/future contract on January 13, 2026.

+On August 30, 2026, Neyor was released by the Packers as part of final roster cuts.
+A day later, he was signed to the Packers' practice squad.